Skip to main content

 Aiko Solar Panels Review: N-Type ABC Cells, Efficiency & Pricing

-Aiko is a Chinese solar panel manufacturer specialising in N-type ABC (All Back Contact) cell technology — currently the highest-efficiency residential solar panels available on the market.
-Founded in 2009 and headquartered in Shanghai, Aiko has rapidly emerged as a serious competitor to established premium brands such as SunPower, Maxeon, and LONGi.
+Aiko Energy (full company name: Aiko Solar Energy Co., Ltd) is a Chinese solar panel manufacturer specialising in N-type ABC (All Back Contact) cell technology.
+Aiko panels sit among the highest-efficiency residential solar panels on the market.
+Founded in 2009 and headquartered in Shanghai, Aiko has emerged as a serious competitor to established premium brands such as SunPower, Maxeon, and LONGi.

-Aiko solar panels typically achieve 23–24%+ cell efficiency, with their flagship Neostar series designed for UK homeowners who want maximum power output per square metre.
+Aiko solar panels typically achieve 23–24%+ cell efficiency, with their flagship Neostar series (and the newer Nebular bifacial line) designed for UK homeowners who want maximum power output per square metre.
 In 2026, Aiko panels are available through a growing number of UK installers at a premium price point of £200–£350 per panel.

 Quick Answer

-Aiko solar panels use N-type ABC (All Back Contact) cell technology, delivering some of the highest efficiencies available for residential solar — 23-24%+.
-The Neostar series offers up to 470W per panel with a clean all-black aesthetic.
+Aiko solar panels are made by Aiko Solar Energy Co., Ltd in China and use N-type ABC (All Back Contact) cell technology, putting them among the highest-efficiency residential panels available, at 23–24%+.
+The Neostar series tops out at 485W per panel (Gen 3 / Neostar 3), the bifacial Nebular line covers 450–480W, and the commercial Comet series reaches 500–650W.
 Aiko panels carry a 25-year product warranty and 30-year performance guarantee.
-They are a premium option costing £200–£350 per panel in the UK, competing directly with SunPower/Maxeon and LONGi Hi-MO X.
+They cost £200–£350 per panel in the UK, competing with SunPower/Maxeon and LONGi Hi-MO X, and sit clearly above mainstream brands like Jinko, JA Solar and DMEGC.

 23–24%+ Efficiency